mbgiord/vagrant-mulesoft-devenv/README.md

 ## What is this?

-It's a simple virtualized development environment that gets MuleSoft's Anypoint Studio up and running...
+This is a simple virtualized development environment that gets MuleSoft's Anypoint Studio up and running...
 FAST!

+It is intended to get you started.
+It can easily be enhanced and configured to fit your specific requirements.

-Sample Use Cases:
+## Sample Use Cases

 1. **I want to kick the tires.**  I'm a technologist that's interested in MuleSoft.
 Seeing is believing.
 I've talked with people and read documentation but that's not good enough for me.
 1. **I want to train people.**  I'm commited to MuleSoft as a technology and I need to educate my team.
 I don't want them to waste their time installing basic prerequisites.
 1. **I want a common development environment.**  I'm a tech lead looking for consistency and efficiency.
 I don't want developers to ever use the excuse "it works on my machine"!

-This is a very simple setup (only 75 lines of code!) to get you started.
-From there, it can be configured to fit your specific requirements.

 ## Success Criteria